SwingGuy1024/PIzzaOrders/README.md

 ## Database
 You do not need to launch a database server to run this application.
 I use an embedded h2 database.
 This is great for demo purposes, because you don't need to launch a server, and it's a java database, so it runs with very little configuration.

+## Assumptions

+A Menu item consists of options.
+Each menu item has a price, as does each option.
+(Option prices may be zero.)
+An order consists of a menu item and a list of options.

+An order may calculate a price based on the Menu Item's base cost and the options chosen.

+When an order is opened, the time is recorded.
+(I have no idea if that's useful, but it may help in searching.)
+At this point, the order may be either canceled or completed.
+If it's canceled, it's removed from the database.
+If it's completed, it is marked complete and kept in the database.

+Orders may be searched by ID

+I'm not sure if my API is most useful for a UI developer.
+I prefer to ask the UI developers what they need, then build the API around their needs.
+That said, I have APIs to define menu items, and add options to them.
+I have APIs to create an order, to add options to either an order or a MenuItem, and to search for completed or open orders in a given date range.

 ## JPA Entities

 ### 1. MenuItem